SEND

 Additional support for learning

-We have 3 teaching assistants who are trained to deliver interventions.
-Teaching assistants will support pupils in class, small groups and at times 1:1
+Alongside teachers, we have 3 teaching assistants who are trained to deliver interventions.
+Teaching assistants and teachers support pupils in class, in small groups and at times 1:1.

 Expertise and training of staff

-Our SENCo has 2 experience in this role and has worked as a Unit Manager of a Respite Centre for a variety of Special Educational needs and disabilities as well as a Nursery SENCo.
+Our SENCo has 5 experience in this role and has worked as a Unit Manager of a Respite Centre for a variety of Special Educational needs and disabilities as well as a Nursery SENCo.
+Our SENDCo has completed the National Award for SENDCo’s

 They are allocated 1 afternoon per week to manage SEN provision.

-We have a team of 3 teaching assistants, who are trained to deliver SEN provision.
+We have a team of 3 teaching assistants, who are trained to deliver high quality teaching and SEN provision both in and outside the classroom as well as our class teachers.

 What training do members of staff receive on supporting children with SEND?